-Management considered the results of the detailed contract analysis that was performed on the customer contracts representing the top XX% of open contracts when determining its approach to the remaining population.
+Management considered the results of the detailed contract analysis that was performed on the customer contracts representing the top XX% of sales when determining its approach to customer contracts that do not comprise the top XX% of sales.
 During the detailed contract analysis, the contracts contained very similar provisions throughout, with most containing nearly identical language.
-The Company does not have different sales or contract negotiation guidelines for its larger customers or projects.
-Accordingly, the Company would expect that language in all customer contracts to be similar, regardless of the size of the customer or project.
+The Company does not have different sales or contract negotiation guidelines for its larger customers.
+Accordingly, the Company would expect that language in all customer contracts to be similar, regardless of the size of the customer.

-Based on the information above regarding its portfolio of customer contracts, management employed a different approach for customer contracts that did not comprise the top XX% of open contracts.
+Based on the information above regarding its portfolio of customer contracts, management employed a different approach for customer contracts that did not comprise the top XX% of sales.
 Management sent a survey to the corporate controllers for each division and asked them to identify any contracts that met certain characteristics that could indicate that a change in accounting was required under ASU 2014-09.
 See Exhibit A for a copy of the survey that was sent to the corporate controllers.